blacksheepdesign/webpack/docs/backend.md

 # Integrating with Backend Framework

+:warning: This section will be updated soon to reflect built-in WordPress integration.

 If you are building a purely-static app (one that is deployed separately from the backend API), then you probably don't even need to edit `config/index.js`.
 However, if you want to integrate this template with an existing backend framework, e.g. Rails/Django/Laravel, which comes with their own project structures, you can edit `config/index.js` to directly generate front-end assets into your backend project.

 Let's take a look at the default `config/index.js`: